pflanze/functional-perl/htmlgen/README.md

-* `$filesinfo` (passed around explicitely for no particular reason?), is a `PFLANZE::Filesinfo` object, mutated to add information (remember that I said it was not meant as a demo), maintains information about all the files that make up the website.
+* `$filesinfo` (passed around explicitely for no particular reason?), is a `PFLANZE::Filesinfo` object, mutated to add information (remember that I said it was not meant as a functional programming demo), maintains information about all the files that make up the website.

-* its TEST forms are run as part of the functional-perl test suite (if the necessary dependencies are available)
+* its TEST forms are run as [part of the functional-perl test suite](../t/htmlgen) (if the necessary dependencies are available)